opatiny/chemexper-internship-workbook/dailyReports.md

 - finally got continuous queries to work for bioreactor gui
 - worked on `hackuarium/nodered-bioreactor-gui` and started showing charts of the logs

+## June

+### 2020.06.01 - w10

+Pentecôte

+### 2020.06.02

+- soldered 4 temperature probes
+- worked on bioreactor gui
+- started setting up an rpi v4 with touchscreen to act as the bioreactors monitor